 우유 많이 먹으라고 애들한테 매일하는 소리인데 큰일이네요 정보감사합니다

-Milk is good for the body in many ways.
+Milk is good for your body in many ways.

-Recent research has shown that women should limit their milk intake to no more than 1.5 cups per day.
-If they want to consume more than that, yogurt is recommended instead of milk.
+A recent study found that women should limit their milk intake to no more than 1.5 glasses per day.
+If you want to consume more than that, yogurt is recommended instead.

-A surgical research team at Uppsala University in Sweden analyzed the correlation between milk intake and the risk of developing ischemic heart disease, and found that women who consume more than 300 mL of milk per day (about 1.5 cups) have an increased risk of developing ischemic heart diseases such as acute myocardial infarction.
+A surgical research team at Uppsala University in Sweden analyzed the correlation between milk consumption and the risk of ischemic heart disease.
+They found that women who consumed more than 300 mL (approximately 1.5 cups) of milk per day had a higher risk of ischemic heart disease, including acute myocardial infarction.
 This correlation was not observed with fermented dairy products.

-The research team utilized data from two cohort studies involving Swedish adults.
-Data from 59,998 women and 47,777 men, totaling 107,75 individuals, were analyzed.
-Over a 33-year follow-up period, 17,896 cases of ischemic heart disease occurred, of which 10,714 were acute myocardial infarctions.
-Participants' intake of milk and fermented dairy products was measured through surveys.
-Milk consumption was categorized based on fat content into less than 3%, 1.5%, and 0.5%, while fermented dairy intake was assessed based on yogurt or sour milk (fermented with lactic acid).
+The research team utilized data from two cohort studies of Swedish adults.
+Data from 100,775 participants, including 59,998 women and 40,777 men, were analyzed.
+During the 33-year follow-up period, 17,896 cases of ischemic heart disease occurred, including 10,714 acute myocardial infarctions.
+Participants' intake of milk and fermented dairy products was measured by questionnaire.
+Milk intake was categorized into those with less than 3%, 1.5%, and 0.5% fat, and fermented dairy product intake was determined by intake of yogurt or sour milk (fermented milk made by fermenting lactic acid).
 Cheese and cream were excluded.

-On the other hand, consuming fermented dairy products such as yogurt or sour milk did not increase the risk of developing ischemic heart disease, regardless of whether the individual was male or female.
+the other side, Increased intake of fermented dairy products, such as yogurt and sour milk, did not increase the risk of ischemic heart disease for either women or men.

-The research team identified the cause of this correlation in lactose (milk sugar) found in milk.
+The research team attributed this correlation to the lactose (milk sugar) in milk.
 Lactose is composed of glucose and galactose.
 If galactose is not properly broken down in the body, oxidative stress and inflammation occur.
-In the long term, this can lead to ischemic heart disease, and the ability to break down galactose tends to be less in women than in men.
-Fermented dairy products contain less lactose than milk, so they have less galactose.
+In the long term, this can lead to ischemic heart disease, and women tend to have a lower galactose breakdown capacity than men.
+Fermented dairy products contain less lactose than milk, and therefore less galactose.

 =============